canonical/spark-k8s-bundle/releases/3.4/yaml/docs/how-to/h-use-spark-client-from-python.md

 #### Listing spark service accounts

-Once Spark service accounts have been created, these can be listed via
+Once Apache Spark service accounts have been created, these can be listed via

 ```python
 spark_service_accounts = registry.all()